Verckys Kiamuangana Mateta: 1974–1987: from James Brown's endorsement to formation of new orchestras

-In 1978, Verckys inaugurated an entertainment complex, Vévé Center, which evolved into a cultural epicenter, hosting performances from Kinshasa orchestras such as Grand Zaïko Wa Wa, Langa Langa Stars, Victoria Eleison, Mbonda Africa, Afro International, Kola la sommité, and Wenge Musica.
+In 1978, Verckys inaugurated an entertainment complex, Vévé Center, which evolved into a cultural epicenter that hosted performances from Kinshasa bands such as Grand Zaïko Wa Wa, Langa Langa Stars, Victoria Eleison, Mbonda Africa, Afro International, Kola la sommité, and Wenge Musica.
 That year, he also oversaw the recording, production, and distribution of "Sango Ndambu", "Asso", "Samba Samba", "Synza", and "Anibo" by Koffi Olomide, with "Anibo" becoming the year's breakthrough hit.
-In 1980, Zadis was renamed Éditions Vévé International (EVVI), and continuing its support for various orchestras such as Zaïko Langa Langa, Koffi Olomide, Empire Bakuba, Afrisa International, TPOK Jazz, Taz Bolingo, Tiers-Monde, Franck Lassan, Grand Zaïko Wa Wa, Langa Langa Stars, Victoria Eleison, Mbonda Africa, Afro International, Kola the luminary, Vonga Aye, and others.
+In 1980, Zadis was renamed Éditions Vévé International (EVVI), and continuing its support for various musicians like Zaïko Langa Langa, Koffi Olomide, Empire Bakuba, Afrisa International, TPOK Jazz, Taz Bolingo, Tiers-Monde, Franck Lassan, Grand Zaïko Wa Wa, Langa Langa Stars, Victoria Eleison, Mbonda Africa, Afro International, Kola the luminary, Vonga Aye, and others.

-In October 1981, Verckys assembled a new orchestra comprising Evoloko Joker, Bozi Boziana, and Djo Mali, dissidents from Zaïko Langa Langa, alongside Dindo Yogo, Espérant Kisangani, Djuna Djanana wa Mpanga, and King Kester Emeneya, dissidents from Papa Wemba's Viva La Musica.
+In October 1981, Verckys assembled a new band composed of Evoloko Joker, Bozi Boziana, and Djo Mali, dissidents from Zaïko Langa Langa, alongside Dindo Yogo, Espérant Kisangani, Djuna Djanana wa Mpanga, and King Kester Emeneya, dissidents from Papa Wemba's Viva La Musica.
 They formed the Langa Langa Stars, though Kester Emeneya was later excluded from the leadership.
-In 1982, Verckys welcomed twelve musicians who had left Viva La Musica, leading to the formation of the Victoria Eleison orchestra.
+In 1982, Verckys welcomed 12 musicians who had left Viva La Musica, which led to the formation of the Victoria Eleison orchestra.
 He provided them with instruments and produced their works, as well as Bozi Boziana's Anti-Choc.
 That same year, he established the multinational Vévé and launched Izason (Industrie Zaïroise du Son) in 1984.

 1988–2022: from UMUZA's presidency to president of SOCODA

-In 1988, following the demise of Vicky Longomba, president of UMUZA (Union des Musiciens Zaïrois), Verckys assumed the presidency.
-He restructured the office, instituting a section dedicated to liaising with Soneca and managing musicians' social circumstances alongside another section focused on musicians' professional relations.
-In May 1995, he was unanimously re-elected as national president of UMUZA by the collective membership.
+In 1988, after Vicky Longomba's death, Verckys assumed the presidency of UMUZA (Union des Musiciens Zaïrois).
+He restructured the office and instituted a section dedicated to liaising with Soneca and managing musicians' social circumstances alongside another section focused on musicians' professional relations.
+In May 1995, he was unanimously re-elected as UMUZA president by the collective membership.
 Following the incursion of Laurent-Désiré Kabila's Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL) into Kinshasa in May 1997, which led to the expulsion of Mobutu and Kabila's subsequent self-proclamation as president on 17 May, the country was renamed the Democratic Republic of the Congo, and Union Des Musiciens Zaïrois was renamed Union des Musiciens Congolais (UMUCO).
-In 1998, Verckys presided over UMUCO in concert with Tabu Ley Rochereau, Zatho Kinzonzi, and Philippe Kanza.
-Throughout his tenure, Kiamuangana personally and financially supported the funerals of deceased musicians.
+In 1998, Verckys presided over UMUCO alongside Tabu Ley Rochereau, Zatho Kinzonzi, and Philippe Kanza.
+Throughout his tenure, he personally and financially supported the funerals of deceased musicians.